 Sister Jeannine Neavitt

-I am an Atchison native, and a member of the Benedictine Sisters of Mount St. Scholastica in Atchison, Kansas.
+I am an Atchison native and a member of the Benedictine Sisters of Mount St. Scholastica in Atchison, Ks.
 In June of 1960, after converting to Catholicism in 1958, I entered the Mount community.

-Upon making my vows in the community of Mount St. Scholastica, I taught upper grades in Maryville, Missouri, Creston, Iowa, and at Co-Cathedral in St. Joseph, Missouri.
-After graduating from Benedictine, I was principal in Defiance-Westphalia School from 1967 to 1978, and then was principal at St. Gregory’s School in Maryville, Missouri.
+Upon making my vows in the community of Mount St. Scholastica, I taught upper grades in Maryville, Mo; Creston, Ia; and at Co-Cathedral in St. Joseph, Mo.
+After graduating from Benedictine, I was principal in Defiance-Westphalia School from 1967 to 1978 and then was principal at St. Gregory’s School in Maryville, Mo.
 While at Defiance-Westphalia, I incorporated the Individually Guided Education Program throughout the school, first in the area of mathematics and then later adapted the program for the Religious Education curriculum.

 I returned to Atchison and Benedictine, holding the position of Assistant Dean of Students and Director of the Residence Life Program from 1985 to 1997.
 Following this, I served as Assistant Director of Sophia Center, the Mount’s Spirituality Center, until 2006, and then as Assistant Director of Keeler Women’s Center in Kansas City until 2010.
 I have held my present position as Director of Overnight Hospitality at Mount St. Scholastica since 2010.